-Respect Expected: Learn more about the Office of Equity and how to help contribute to the safety and course covers rights and responsibilities under university policies the OE administers, tactics to in harmful intervene situations (when safe/appropriate), and available campus support resources for anyone experiencing any form of discrimination, harassment, and/or sexual misconduct.
+Respect Expected Canvas Course Description: This training covers policies and procedures administered by the OE, how to respond and report misconduct to the OE, tactics to intervene in harmful situations (when safe/appropriate), and available campus support resources for anyone experiencing any form of discrimination, harassment, and/or sexual misconduct.
 The course is free and not for credit.
 New students are auto enrolled into the course which takes 30 minutes to complete.